Squeeze (The X-Files): Broadcast and reception

 Keith Phipps, writing for The A.V.
 Club in 2008, praised the episode, rated it an A−, and described Hutchison's role as "the part that would launch [him] as a go-to character actor for creep parts."
 Phipps felt the climactic scene in which Tooms infiltrates Scully's home is "the scene that makes the episode," noting that there was "a real sense of peril" despite it being clear that Scully, a lead character, was not going to come to harm.
 Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, notes that the episode's premise is the first in the series "not to rely upon accepted urban legends."
 It conveys its "absurd" plot through suggestion, leaving any special-effects sequences of Tooms' abilities until the audience is "already suitably adjusted to the absurdity."
 However, Shearman found the monologue likening the crimes committed by Tooms to the Holocaust, given by the retired detective Briggs, to be "not only unnecessary but tasteless to boot."
 He ultimately rated the episode four stars out of five.
 Mumtaj Begum, writing for Malaysia's The Star in 2008, described "Squeeze" as "the episode that really sold The X-Files idea to the masses," and called it "simply brilliant."

 In a guest column for Entertainment Weeklys 1000th issue in 2008, author Neil Gaiman listed Tooms as one of his favorite monsters, while UGO Networks listed the character in a 2011 countdown of the "Best TV Serial Killers," and described Hutchison's acting as "uber-creepy."
-Also in 2008, IGN's Christine Seghers listed Hutchison as the fourth-best guest star of the series in a top-ten countdown, complimented his "brilliantly perverse" performance, and wrote: "Even when he doesn't appear to be doing anything, Hutchinson [sic] can still make your skin crawl with his dead, shark-like stare."
+Also in 2008, IGNs Christine Seghers listed Hutchison as the fourth-best guest star of the series in a top-ten countdown, complimented his "brilliantly perverse" performance, and wrote: "Even when he doesn't appear to be doing anything, Hutchinson [sic] can still make your skin crawl with his dead, shark-like stare."
 In 2009, Connie Ogle from PopMatters listed Tooms amongst the greatest monsters of the series.